Bozon2higgs/petition-v1/ABOUT.md

 All language versions are made available to ensure accessibility and international usability.

 Translations aim for equivalence of meaning rather than literal word-for-word correspondence.
+## License

+This project is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).